enty8080/NASM_CheatSheet/README.md

-# NASM_CheatSheet
+# NASM Assembly

-Some good stuff for beginners.
+Some samples and tutorial for NASM assembly language.

 ## Jumping